 Driving to School

 Student parking permits will be offered for sale through the high schools.
 A valid driver's license is required.
 A temporary 90-day paper or provisional license is fine.
 However, no learners permits that strictly require the student to drive with a licensed driver are accepted.

-Check Out the Free Student Bus Pass Pilot Program
+Free Student Bus Pass Program

-Students can now sign up for the Free Student Bus Pass Pilot Program at all Fairfax County public high schools and middle schools, and ride the Fairfax Connector for free!
+Students can now sign up for the Free Student Bus Pass Program at all Fairfax County public high schools and middle schools, and ride the Fairfax Connector for free!
 Find more information at your school’s administration office.
 You need to have your parent’s or guardian’s approval for signing up.
 Visit the Fairfax Connector website for more information on the program.